 We understand that it is important for lessons to have a skills-based focus, and that science knowledge can be taught through this.

 At Holy Redeemer Catholic Primary School, we believe that all children should have access to a broad and balanced science curriculum that is stimulating and enjoyable.
 This early love of science should be exciting and create a curiosity that carries children through and beyond their school life and into the wider world.
 We understand the need to develop strong links across the curriculum by creating wider opportunities and meeting the needs of all our pupils.

-Teachers ensure science is timetabled weekly to ensure progression in all topics, and may be linked to an overarching project.
 We implement a whole school approach to maintaining a high level of subject knowledge.
 Teachers engage in regular training and professional development.
 Assessment for learning enables teachers to plan and create bespoke lessons reacting to children’s next steps.

 Knowledge of specific topic vocabulary is essential for success.
 Children are encouraged to use this vocabulary correctly in the spoken and written word.
 Support is given to target groups or individuals who may need additional literacy support.
 Mathematical support is also an area that is supported, if needed.
 Teachers encourage children to learn through a positive culture of learning through trial and error and investigation.
 At Holy Redeemer we believe learning happens when mistakes are reflected upon, as part of the knowledge process.
 Children are encouraged, through their Building Learning Power, to be resilient and reflective.